uber/Cadence-Docs/src/docs/04-java-client/18-workflow-replay-shadowing.md

 ## Workflow Shadower

-Workflow Replayer works well when verifying the compatibility against a small number of workflow histories.
-If there are lots of workflows in production need to be verified, dumping all histories manually clearly won't work.
+Workflow Replayer works well when verifying the compatibility against a small number of workflows histories.
+If there are lots of workflows in production that need to be verified, dumping all histories manually clearly won't work.
 Directly fetching histories from cadence server might be a solution, but the time to replay all workflow histories might be too long for a test.

 Workflow Shadower is built on top of Workflow Replayer to address this problem.
-The basic idea of shadowing is: scan workflows based on the filters you defined, fetch history for each of workflow in the scan result from Cadence server and run the replay test.
+The basic idea of shadowing is: scan workflows based on the filters you defined, fetch history for each workflow in the scan result from Cadence server and run the replay test.
 It can be run either as a test to serve local development purpose or as a workflow in your worker to continuously replay production workflows.

 ### Shadow Options